lacf95/vim_a_sense_of_project/article.md

 - Code completion
 - Code linting
 - Pairing sessions
-- Global search and replace
+- Global find and replace

 All of those are indispensable tools for everyday development; but is this true?
 Not at all, and I'll show how can you create a better Vim setup so you